Wavepackets on de Sitter spacetime: Wavepackets

-\begin{definition} A wavepacket $f$ is the inverse Fourier transform of $\hat{f}\delta_{\mu'}$, where $\hat{f}$ is a compactly supported smooth function on the absolute and $\delta_{\mu'}$ is the compactly supported Dirac distribution acting on functions on $\mathbb{R}$:
+\begin{Definition} A wavepacket $f$ is the inverse Fourier transform of $\hat{f}\delta_{\mu'}$, where $\hat{f}$ is a compactly supported smooth function on the absolute $\sA$ (defined in Section~\ref{sec_def}) and $\delta_{\mu'}$ is the compactly supported Dirac distribution acting on functions on $\mathbb{R}$: